mosdef-hub/msibi/paper/paper.md

 It is required that the target trajectories are converted to the [gsd](https://gsd.readthedocs.io/en/v4.0.0/) file format, which is the native file format for HOOMD-Blue.
 `msibi` includes a utility function that converts trajectory files from LAMMPS, Gromacs, and CHARMM into the gsd file format.

 # Using MSIBI

 `msibi` contains three primary classes:

 1) **msibi.state.State:**
-Encapsulates state-point information such as target trajectories, temperature, weighting factor and sampling parameters.
+This class encapsulates state-point information such as target trajectories, temperature, weighting factor and sampling parameters.
 Multiple instances of this class can be created, and each is used in deriving the final CG force field.
-All instances of this class automatically calls HOOMD-Blue to run its own query simulation.
+All instances of this class automatically calls HOOMD-Blue to run its own query simulation using the state specific parameters.

 2) **msibi.force.Force:**
 The base class from which all force types in `msibi` inherit from: